Kalisz: Climate

 Kalisz has an oceanic climate (Köppen climate classification: Cfb) using the -3 C isotherm or a humid continental climate (Köppen climate classification: Dfb) using the 0 C isotherm.

-City neighborhoods
+City neighbourhoods

 Religion

 There are 19 Catholic churches, five Protestant churches, and one Eastern Orthodox church in Kalisz.
+The city contains the Cathedral of St. Nicholas.
 Synagogues were built in Kalisz beginning in 1698, and a New Synagogue was built in 1879.
 Before World War II there were 25,000 Jews in Kalisz, but most of them were murdered by Germans in the Holocaust in Poland and by the summer of 1942 the Jewish community in Kalisz was entirely destroyed.

 Education

 Kalisz is a centre of education in the region.
 It is home to 29 primary schools, 15 junior high schools, and five high schools.
 Seven colleges and a dozen or so vocational schools are also located there.
 The city is also home to branches of Poznań University, Poznań University of Economics, and Poznań University of Technology, as well as other institutions of higher education.
 It is a home to the Henryk Melcer Music School.